kaitlyn-png/cmpm-121-f25-d3/README.md

 # CMPM 121 D3 Project: World of Bits

 A location-based incremental game built with TypeScript, Leaflet, and deterministic procedural generation.
-Players collect and craft numeric tokens on a grid overlaid on the real world—starting near the classroom—to build a single high-value token through strategic merging.
+Players collect and craft numeric tokens on a grid overlaid on the real world, starting at our CMPM 121 classroom, to build a single high-value token through strategic merging.

 > "It's like _2048_ meets _Pokemon Go_"